Disclaimer: Speculating Cryptocurrency is risky and none of the information provided in this article should be considered financial advice.

 You can purchase GameCredits through the G Wallet.
 At the time of writing the currency was worth $1.62 USD per coin.
 There were 64,355,352 GameCredit coins in circulation.

 And, if you’re so inclined, they also have options for mining through their GShare BETA app.

-The idea behind Crycash is that gamers can earn the currency by competing challenges in the game.
-Instead of unlocking an “achievement” for satisfying certain in-game criteria, you’ll be rewarded with actual currency which could be used for in-game purchases and more.
+The idea behind Crycash is that gamers can earn the currency by completing challenges in the game.
+Instead of unlocking an “achievement” for satisfying certain in-game criteria, you’ll be rewarded with an actual currency that could be used for in-game purchases and more.

 The creators hope this will incentivize gamers to play more games and ultimately lead to bigger audiences for developers.
 Crycash will soon be integrated with Warface, a free-to-play first-person shooter.

 Crycash shares the same cons as the other coins.
 There’s just no way to tell how it will perform, but the idea of rewarding players for in-game challenges is an interesting idea.